 Dimensions: 5.5″ x 5.5″x 14.2″

 This small 350-watt processor does all the functions a large processor would do.
-Ideal for chopping garlic, shredding carrots, tomatoes, and onions all with the same small processor.
+Ideal for chopping garlic, and shredding carrots, tomatoes, and onions all with the same small processor.
 It comes with an extra feed chute that accommodates whole fruits and vegetables for perfect slicing and shredding.
 Comes with easy replacement and a two-year warranty.

 3) CUISINART ELEMENTAL SMALL FOOD PROCESSOR, 13-CUP